pointandorclick/ags-map-editor/README.md

 - **Title** — a short label displayed on the cell
 - **Notes** — free-text notes for design documentation
 - **Image** — drag-and-drop concept art or a screenshot onto a room cell
-- **Complete** — a checkbox flag meaning "skip AGS code generation"
+- **Complete** — a checkbox flag meaning "skip AGS code generation" for this room

 ### Templates